 The person in charge had ensured that the residents were assisted and supported to communicate in accordance with their needs and abilities.
-However more visuals were required in line with recommendations to support the resident to identify when they were in pain or to be independent in carrying out their personal care.
-The residents had access to television and Internet and a tablet was available to facilitate the residents to video call their family members during the COVID - 19 restrictions.
-The residents relationships and contact with peers was through regular zoom classes and meetings.
-These included zoom dance classes and Coffee
+The residents had access to television and Internet and a tablet had been purchased to facilitate the residents to video call their family members during the COVID - 19 restrictions.
+The residents relationships and contact with peers through regular zoom classes and meetings.
+These included zoom Tai Chai, Men on the Move and Coffee Mornings.

-Mornings.

 The provider ensured that the residents received appropriate care and support in accordance with assessed needs and their wishes.
 The residents were active in their new community.
 They utilised local shops, local amenities such as parks, went for walks and drives.
 On the day of inspection the residents went for a drive and a walk.
-They were also observed on zoom classes and were discussing having had their hair done the previous week when the salon reopened.
+They were also observed on zoom classes.

 Overall the health and well-being of the residents were promoted in the centre.
 Staff demonstrated a good knowledge of the residents health care needs and how to support them.
 The residents were supported to access their GP and other health care professionals.
-There was mobility care plans in place for residents, eating and swallowing plans, fluid monitoring and regular health checks.
+There was epilepsy care plans in place for residents, eating and swallowing plans, fluid monitoring and mens' health checks.
 Staff with whom the inspector spoke were familiar and knowledgeable regarding all health care plans in place.
-There was evidence of dental and chiropody visits and occupational health visits.
+There was evidence of dental visits and occupational health visits.